Introducing Large Language Models into the Design Flow of Time-Sensitive Networking: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-In this article, we present a vision for Large Language Model (LLM)-assisted orchestration of Time-Sensitive Networking (TSN).
+In this paper, we present a vision for Large Language Model (LLM)-assisted orchestration of Time-Sensitive Networking (TSN).
 We outline an end-to-end workflow that includes input parsing, traffic type assignment, scheduling and configuration, schedulability analysis, OMNeT++ file generation, simulation-based validation, log analysis, and monitoring.
 Unlike general network automation, TSN imposes deterministic guarantees and mixed-criticality constraints, making orchestration uniquely challenging.
-We argue that LLMs can serve as an automation layer when complemented by external tools such as Network Calculus (NC) engines and advanced scheduling algorithms.
+We argue that LLMs can serve as an automation layer when complemented by external tools such as NC engines and advanced scheduling algorithms.
 We also showcase illustrative case studies that examine the capabilities of existing off-the-shelf models.
-The results suggest that LLMs can already generate basic TSN configurations from natural-language or structured prompts, though with clear tradeoffs in latency, cost, and output quality.
+The results suggest that current off-the-shelf LLMs can already assist with selected TSN tasks, especially parsing structured prompts and generating preliminary configuration artifacts, though with clear tradeoffs in latency, cost, and output quality.
+However, these outputs are not yet sufficient as standalone assurance evidence.
+A more promising direction is hybrid orchestration, in which LLMs prepare inputs, coordinate tools, and summarize results, while external configuration, schedulability, simulation, and formal verification tools provide the evidence used for timing and deployment decisions.
+Looking ahead, we identify four research directions: (i)~developing open TSN datasets and standardized benchmarks for checkable TSN tasks, (ii)~fine-tuning or adapting LLMs for TSN-specific artifacts and workflows, (iii)~building hybrid orchestration systems that integrate LLMs with external configuration, schedulability, simulation, and formal verification tools, and (iv)~defining explicit assurance arguments for how LLM-generated artifacts are validated before deployment.